 Total credits required in Clinical Mental Health Counseling Program is 60 semester hours.
-Successful completion of the coursework including completion of a comprehensive exam leads to the Master's degree.
+Successful completion of the coursework including completion of a comprehensive exam leads to the Master of Science (M.S.) degree.
 For additional requirements for professional licensure see Chapter 4 on Licensure.